 You can get started online by entering the loan amount you would like.
 After that, you’ll provide some basic information about yourself and your co-applicant, if you have one.

 Not sure if a Home Depot project loan is right for you?
-Consider these alternatives.
+Consider this alternative.

 - LightStream personal loan: A LightStream personal loan could be a good fit if you’d like longer to repay your loan.